mkgor/nexus/README.md

 | Global state's stream (tracks all lifecycle of states) | :white_check_mark: |
 | Unit-tests | |
 | Saving and restoring state from cache |  |

+## Global event bus

+Nexus are tracking all controllers and can notify you, when something happens via global event bus

+It supports next events:
+* EventType.stateInitialized
+* EventType.stateUpdated
+* EventType.stateDisposed
+* EventType.reactionRegistered
+* EventType.reactionInitiated
+* EventType.reactionRemoved
+* EventType.performedAction
+* EventType.performedAsyncAction

+All events' payloads contain **stateId** - unique identifier of NexusController (you can pass it manually by invoking super constructor of controller)